inspektor-gadget/inspektor-gadget/README.md

-  seccomp-advisor   Generate seccomp policies based on recorded syscalls activity socket-collector  Gather information about network sockets tcptop            Trace TCP connection, with container details trace             Trace and print system events traceloop         Get strace-like logs of a pod from the past undeploy          Undeploy Inspektor Gadget from cluster
+  seccomp-advisor   Generate seccomp policies based on recorded syscalls activity socket-collector  Gather information about network sockets tcptop            Trace TCP connection, with container details top               Gather, sort and print events according to a given criteria trace             Trace and print system events traceloop         Get strace-like logs of a pod from the past undeploy          Undeploy Inspektor Gadget from cluster